TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 15/Deuteronomy 15.23.md

 ---

-Only thou shalt not eat the blood thereof; thou shalt pour it out upon the ground as water.
+Only you shall not eat its blood; you shall pour it out on the ground as water.